Not That Kind: Critical reception

 AllMusic editor William Ruhlmann rated the album four out of five stars.
 He noted that "Macy Gray demonstrated that a broad audience may respond to an older style if the singer herself is distinguished enough.
 Anastacia doesn't have the kind of unique timbre that Gray does – in fact, the minute she opens her mouth she starts reminding you of other singers, especially Aretha Franklin – but she is clearly a big talent, and that should count for something."
+Stephanie Peatling from The Sydney Morning Herald described Not That Kind as a departure from the aggressive pop style of "I'm Outta Love," praising its collection of "soulful ballads" and Anastacia's powerful vocal ability.
+She highlighted tracks such as "Cowboys and Kisses" as evidence of the album’s effective blend of pop and soul influences.
+Michael Paoletta of Billboard praised the album for its mix of "pop, dance, rock, and R&B," highlighting Anastacia's ability to blend genres on tracks such as "I'm Outta Love" while also delivering strong power ballads, though he noted that her eclectic style could challenge easy categorisation.
 Chris Lorraine, writing for Blender, found that "Anastacia's understated vocals give even the clichés of "Black Roses" some plain-spoken credibility.
 Her throaty voice evokes the anonymous disco-inflected divas of the late '70s, particularly on the Chic-ish "I'm Outta Love."
 But if Anastacia's alto should prove too conventional for megastardom, her debut suggests there are many more syllables yet to be sung.
+Hot Press editor Nadine O'Regan gave Not That Kind a negative review, criticising its reliance on clichés and calling Anastacia's genre-blending approach "a weak homage" to other artists, while arguing that the album lacked originality despite its polished production.